lyu-meng/Feng/README.md

 # Introduction

-A minimalist, single-file personal website for **Feng Wang** that I built for practicise, showcasing education, research, projects, publications, and skills in applied statistics and psychometrics.
+A minimalist, single-file personal website for **Feng Wang** that I built for practicing, showcasing education, research, projects, publications, and skills in applied statistics and psychometrics.

 ## 🌐 Overview